pibara-utopian/steem-bench/README.md

 * steem-python (api, get\_blocks\_range) :      9 minutes and 7 seconds.
 * steem-python (api, stream\_from)      :    67 minutes and 15 seconds.
 * beem (websocket, no batches, no threads) : 20 minutes and 7 seconds.
+* beem (websocket, no batches, 16 threads) : 11 minutes and 23 seconds.
 * blocksync (batches)                  :     49 minutes and 43 seconds

 The above are results from just one run, so don't put to much value on the exact numbers yet.